WFRSB/test/_Jordas-Verdict/amesha.md

 ![Amesha](http://i.imgur.com/EdMM69r.png)

-Having a good Archwing build in the Jordas Verdict is important in order to stay alive.
-That's why most raiders prefer Amesha.
-The first ability, **Watchful Swarm**, will keep you from taking damage and keep your shields up in trench runs on stage 3.
-Its second ability, Benevolent Decoy is used to keep the spore alive from enemy fire as other raiders push it through.
-On top of that, Watchful Swarm may be applied to team mates to shield them from harm.
+Your Archwing build in the Jordas Verdict will mark the difference between making the raid easy or constantly needing to be revived.
+For that purpose, Amesha is arguably the best choice, not only for new players but also for experienced raiders.
+This archwing doesn’t just allow you to protect yourself and your team, but you will also be able to replenish yours and your squads health and energy.

 Make no mistake - if there is such a thing as Archwing God-mode, Amesha is it.

 * * *